goldin2008/Note/mlsd.md

     - (ML Pipeline: Performance Monitoring) Metrics
     - AUC, F1, MSE, Accuracy, NDCG for ranking problems etc.
     - When to use which metrics?
-4. d `Evaluation`
-Offline learning is very beneficial, as it allows us to quickly test many different models so that we can select the best one for online testing, which is a slow process.
-    - A/B testing
-    In an A/B experiment, a webpage or screen is modified to create a second version of it.
-The original version is known as the control, and the modified version is the variation.
-From here, we can formulate two hypothesis:
-    - The null hypothesis
-    - The alternative hypothesis

 ***1. Search Ranking***